dwillard22/TikiTaxi/DESIGN.md

 4. List of external data sources or services that will be used.
 - We will add in a map into the website so possibly we will be using leaflet.
 We will add in libraries with UI tools for the frontend but I am not sure which ones yet.

+**CORE GOALS:**
+- Riders can request rides quickly and easily from their phone on the website.
+- Drivers can receive the ride requests, accept them, and update the status.
+- Business owners can manage rides/ view past rides/ and basic settings.

+**MAIN USER TYPES:**
+1. The Rider
+      - Requests the rides from the website
+      - See the wait time, status, and the driver information possibly.
+      - Receive updates from driver if driver sends some.
+2. The Driver
+      - See incoming requests real time and on a map.
+      - Accepts or declines request
+      - Can send message to requester.
+3. Business Owners
+      - Can view all rides in the past and present
+      - Manage owners accounts.
+      - Configures the updates on the pages with prices or specialties going on.

+**ARCHITECTURE**
+Frontend (React + vite)
+        |
+BackendAPI (Node.js + Express)
+        |
+Database (MongoDB/ PostgreSQL)